chrismcgahan/php-db/README.md

 $allRows = $db->getAll('SELECT * FROM foo');

-// Trigger an exception because "everything" does not exist
+// Trigger an exception because "everything" is an unkown column
 $db->query('SELECT everything FROM foo');
 ```